Big Brother 2 (American season): Summary

-With Shannon now evicted, the remaining HouseGuests participated in the "Higher or Lower" Head of Household competition.
+With Shannon evicted, the remaining HouseGuests participated in the "Higher or Lower" Head of Household competition.
 The HouseGuests stood in the center of a three-step staircase while being asked numerical-based questions.
 They would answer questions by either stepping up or down on the ladder to state whether the correct answer was higher or lower than the given answer.
-Kent was the winner, making him the new Head of Household for the week.
-Though his allies hoped that Mike and Will would be nominated for eviction, Kent felt that Will was not a threat to his game and later made a deal with him to keep one another safe.
+Kent was the winner.
+Though his allies hoped that Mike and Will would be nominated for eviction, Kent felt that Will was not a threat to his game and made a deal with him to keep one another safe.
 Kent later debated nominating Bunky against Mike, as well as Hardy against Mike.
-Krista and Mike, who had been growing closer since Justin's expulsion, formed a more romantic relationship in the house.
+Krista and Mike, who had been growing closer since Justin's expulsion, formed a more romantic relationship.
 On Day 27, the HouseGuests competed in the "Food Pyramid" food competition.
-Each HouseGuest was assigned a food group for the week, and had to correctly answer questions to win that food group for the house.
+Each HouseGuest was assigned a food group for the week and had to correctly answer questions to win that food group for the house.
 Mike and Will hoped that Mike would be nominated against Bunky for eviction, feeling they could get the votes to keep Mike; Bunky was upset at his potential nomination, as he and Kent had formed a strong bond.
-On Day 28, Kent chose to nominate Krista and Mike for eviction, with Mike being his main target.
-His decision to nominate Mike for eviction led to much drama in the house with Mike and the other housemates.
-On Day 29, the group competed in the luxury competition, known as "Spinning Discs", which saw the HouseGuests tossing CD's at a basket floating in the pool in an attempt to get the highest score.
+On Day 28, Kent nominated Krista and Mike for eviction, with Mike being his main target.
+His decision to nominate Mike led to much drama with Mike and the other housemates.
+On Day 29, the group competed in the luxury competition, known as "Spinning Discs", which saw the HouseGuests tossing CDs at a basket floating in the pool in an attempt to get the highest score.
 The winner would earn a personal stereo and CD of their choice; Monica was the winner.
 That week's America's Choice poll allowed Hardy to receive a three-minute phone call from home.
 Will attempted to campaign for Mike to stay in the house, though Mike refused to do so as he did not want to hurt Krista.
 With Chilltown dropping in numbers, the TOP alliance began to turn against one another.
 Monica and Nicole had an argument over cleaning in the house, while Kent and Hardy engaged in an argument over Kent's failed attempt to form an alliance of Bunky, Hardy, and Kent.
 Following this, Hardy began to steer away from the TOP alliance by forming a secret alliance with Nicole and Will.
 On Day 33, Mike became the fourth HouseGuest to be evicted from the house in a vote of four to one.